stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/anaconda.md

 It is a useful solution for simplifying the management of Python and scientific libraries on a personal computer.
-However, on highly-specialized HPC systems like Sherlock, management of these libraries and dependencies should be done by SRCC staff, to ensure compatibility and optimal performance on the cluster hardware.
+However, on highly-specialized HPC systems like Sherlock, management of these libraries and dependencies should be done by Stanford Research Computing staff, to ensure compatibility and optimal performance on the cluster hardware.

 For instance: